siamakn/temp-nomad-onboarding-workshop/docs/Module3/6_ELN_using_custom_schema/M3_4_2_basic_eln.md

 ```

-Lets save the schema and reupload the file NOMAD.
+Let's save the schema and re-upload the file to NOMAD.
 Entries associated with this schema will be automatically updated.
 You can see now that the ELN allows for interactivity, and accepts input of user for the various quantities.

-This now a functional ELN in which you can document the samples and the fabrication conditions.
+This is now a functional ELN in which you can document the samples and the fabrication conditions.
-Lets create few entries with your first ELN.
+Let's create a few entries with your first ELN.